peterhinch/micropython-async/v3/docs/THREADING.md

 This queue is designed to interface between one `uasyncio` task and a single thread running in a different context.
 This can be an interrupt service routine (ISR), code running in a different thread or code on a different core.
+See [section 2.2.3](./THREADING.md#223-a-complete-example) for a complete usage example.

 Any Python object may be placed on a `ThreadSafeQueue`.
 If bi-directional communication is required between the two contexts, two `ThreadSafeQueue`